openpnp/openpnp/Scripting.md

 OpenPnP supports scripts written in JavaScript out of the box and it's easy to add support for other languages.
 In most cases to add a language it's just a matter of finding a JAR file that implements that language and adding it to your Java classpath.
 See below for specifics on languages.

 ### JavaScript
 JavaScript support is included with OpenPnP, there is nothing you need to add.
 The engine is called Nashorn.
+Script files with the extension `.js` will be run by the Nashorn / JavaScript engine.

-To see more information about the integration between Java and JavaScript in scripts, see the following links:
+For more information about the integration between Java and JavaScript in scripts, see the following links:

 http://winterbe.com/posts/2014/04/05/java8-nashorn-tutorial/
 https://docs.oracle.com/javase/8/docs/technotes/guides/scripting/nashorn/toc.html
 http://www.oracle.com/technetwork/articles/java/jf14-nashorn-2126515.html

 ### Python
-You can add Python support by adding the [Jython](http://www.jython.org/downloads.html) package to your classpath.
-Make sure to download the Standalone Jar and add it to your classpath.
-Once added you can add `.py` files to your scripts directory and run them from inside OpenPnP.
+Python support is included with OpenPnP, there is nothing you need to add.
+The engine is called Jython.
+Script files with the extension `.py` will be run by the Jython engine.

 More information about Jython can be found at http://www.jython.org/currentdocs.html.